 * * *

-Although art did not find me until later in life, I did come across this photo of me painting as a young girl.
+Although art-making did not find me again until later in life, I did come across this photo of me painting as a young girl.
 I was surprised to see it because I had no recollection of that day.
 However, my dear Aunt Marjory was an oil painter and she must have set this easel up for me to paint among the trees, on our family farm.